Are you considering retiring?

 • Separation order (If separated by a court order)

 Please note original certificates are NOT required.

 Once we are in receipt of all the necessary documentation to process your retirement, we will work to the standards set out in our Customer Charter.

 If you pay additional voluntary contributions (AVCs), upon receiving notification that you are retiring, we will request details of your AVC options from Scottish Widows, Prudential or Equitable Life.
 The date of your appointment will be arranged once we have received your AVC details.

-we cannot pay your retirement benefits until we have received the funds from your AVC provider.
+Please note: we cannot pay your retirement benefits until we have received the funds from your AVC provider.
 This is to avoid potential over payments.
 To have a better chance of receiving your lump sum on or shortly after retirement we suggest that you stop paying your AVCs two months before your retirement date.